 District 4 - Denise Ford

 DENISE FORD was first elected to represent the 4th Legislative District after an upset victory in 2003.
-Her legislative district includes the City of Long Beach, Lido Beach, Atlantic Beach, East Atlantic Beach, Point Lookout, and Island Park, parts of East Rockaway, Oceanside, Woodmere, Lawrence and Cedarhurst.
+Her legislative district includes the City of Long Beach, Lido Beach, Atlantic Beach, East Atlantic Beach, Point Lookout and Island Park and parts of East Rockaway, Oceanside, Woodmere, Lawrence and Cedarhurst.

-Legislator Ford currently serves as the Chair of the Economic & Community Development & Labor Committee, the Vice Chair of the Government Services & Operations Committee, and serves on the Planning, Development & the Environment Committee and the Public Safety Committee.
+Legislator Ford currently serves as the Chair of the Public Safety Committee, the Vice Chair of the Government Services & Operations Committee, and as a member on the Planning, Development & the Environment Committee, the Economic & Community Development & Labor Committee and the Minority Affairs Committee.